I’ve been reading a fascinating book about how humans have exchanged news and views through the centuries, and the changes printing made possible.

 As a look at the development and impact of early printed matter and the evolution of the news industry, Writing on the Wall is fascinating.

 London: J. Almon, 1776.
 54pp.
 Antique-style three-quarter calf and marbled boards.
 Very good.
 The first British edition, first issue, of Paine's monumentally important pamphlet.
 The work was of such general interest that this London edition was issued before the Declaration of Independence, with notices of it appearing in periodicals in June 1776.
 Gimbel identifies four separate issues of this first London printing, and this copy conforms to the first issue, with the hiatuses (blanks) completed in manuscript.
 The hiatuses replaced words in Paine's original text that cast aspersions on the British crown and government.
 Usually the blank spaces simplyreplace words, but sometimes they remove entire phrases or sentences.
 (Offered by The William Reese Company.)

-For a social media manager, this is heady stuff; who doesn’t want to following the the footsteps of Cicero and Thomas Paine?
+For a social media manager, this is heady stuff; who wouldn’t want to following the the footsteps of Cicero and Thomas Paine?
 For an organization like the ABAA, trying to bring booksellers and collectors together and maintain the highest standards in the rare book trade, it’s a vision of what might be possible when like-minded people share their knowledge, enthusiasm, and ideas eagerly.
-This, after all, is what occurs at the best antiquarian book fairs (like the upcoming 55th annual New York Antiquarian Book Fair), and perhaps we can provide a space at www.abaa.org or on the ABAA Facebook and Twitter pages where some of this information sharing can take place.
+This, after all, is what occurs at the best antiquarian book fairs (like the upcoming New York Antiquarian Book Fair), and perhaps we can provide a space at www.abaa.org or on the ABAA Facebook and Twitter pages where some of this information sharing can take place.

 We’ll do our best to share the latest news from around the rare book world, and dealers, collectors, and readers should feel free to share your own news, opinions, and reviews as freely as those ancient Romans and Enlightenment scientists did.